allianz-incubator/new-project/CONTRIBUTING.md

 We will support you in your journey.
 The following document will describe how to get help and where to start.

-## Reporting a Security Issue ⚠️

- Do not report security vulnerabilities through public GitHub issues!
-Please give us time to fix the issue before disclosing it.
-See the [security guide](SECURITY.md) on steps to report and disclose in a responsible way.

-## Code of Conduct

-Help us to make this project open and inclusive.
-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Getting Started
 If you want to contribute, but do not know where to start, here are some ideas: